-Colin McRae Rally first came out on consoles, while the PC version followed half a year later.
+Colin McRae Rally first came out on consoles, with the PC version following half a year later.
 The game included a rally school and two levels of difficulty after that.
 Each one offered a different set of cars.
-The beginner level included just front-drive cars, including Škoda Felicia Kit Car.
-The harder level provided a chance to rally all the gems of the Group A, the top tier in rallying at the time.
+The beginner level included just front-drive cars, including the Škoda Felicia Kit Car.
+The harder level provided a chance to rally all the gems of Group A, the top tier in rallying at the time.
 You could pick a Subaru Impreza, Mitsubishi Lancer Evo or Ford Escort WRC.
-By overcoming some challenges, it was possible to unlock more cars, including the Group B legends.The list of tracks included all the countries that hosted WRC rallies in 1998, just the stages were made up for the game.
+More cars, including the legends from Group B, were unlocked by completing challenges.The list of tracks included all the countries that hosted WRC rallies in 1998, with stages invented specially for the game.

 The game was a success with players, though it didn’t have anything really unique compared to its competition (with the possible exception of the mud that stuck to the car’s body during the stages).
 The game was rated as average to above average: it did everything well, but nothing exceptionally so.
 However, better times were coming with the introduction of the second installment, which became the most famous of the series.